What is it to have direction?

 - What do you want to become?

-Can you commit deeply to these things such that they inform your daily priorities and drive what you do and what you don’t do.
+Can you commit deeply to these things such that they inform your daily priorities and drive what you do and what you don’t do?

 ## Establishing objectives

-- Where are we going?
+- Where are we going and why?

-- Why are we going there?
+- What are we aiming for?

 - What do we need to get there?